How can a leader create an environment for other leaders to succeed?

 Become the Leader You Would Like to Have

 If you want to create an environment where leaders can thrive and develop, then you’ll have to start with your own leadership skills.

 Learn the concepts and characteristics of a servant leader.
 Spend time working on your listening and communication skills.
 Make sure that you’re the kind of leader that your followers trust and believe in.

 Be sure that you are secure enough in your leadership strengths to handle others climbing the leadership ladder.
 It’s easy to say that you want to build a team of leaders under you, but it’s difficult to carry it through.
 Don’t sabotage your own efforts by feelings of jealousy or paranoia.

-Set aside you own pride and ambitions.
+Set aside your own pride and ambitions.
 Even though building a leadership team will increase your effectiveness, don’t make that your sole motive.
 It’s not to promote yourself, it’s to further your cause or organization.
-Be willing to let other take the credit when someone else does well.
+Be willing to let others take the credit when someone else does well.

 Be willing to take the heat for someone under your leadership when a mistake is made.
 Those under you aren’t there to make you look good; you are there to help them succeed in their work.